 What type of training do volunteers receive?

-Volunteers, who want to work with the schools, must first attend and go through a full presentation.
+Volunteers, who want to work with at the schools, must first attend and go through a full presentation.
 There is hands-on-training provided as well as sessions throughout the year.
 The speakers are provided individual training.
 ATOU Program Speakers have a unique opportunity to touch the lives of young people and influence attitudes regarding people with disabilities.
-Volunteers help students to understand the unique challenges and differences among people and come to appreciate and respect rather than devalue or fear them.
+Volunteers help students to understand the unique challenges and differences among people and come to appreciate and respect rather than devalue of fear them.
 As speakers share their own personal challenges, feelings, and successes, they can be role models encouraging and inspiring students to strive toward their own personal goals.
 We can help educate a new generation to include individuals with disabilities fully in their lives, thereby enriching their own lives as well as that of the disabled individual.

 What is the minimum age to become a volunteer?

 Currently ATOU has volunteers from 9 years old to 85 years old.
 Anyone under 16 is asked to be accompanied by an adult.

 What is the process to becoming a volunteer for A Touch of Understanding?

 Volunteers are required to complete the Potential Volunteer Profile.
 Prospective Volunteer Packet and letter.